 Financial Ratios Comparison

-The table below provides a comparison of the most recent financial ratios for Advanced Micro Devices, Inc. (AMD) and Arm Holdings plc (ARM).
-These metrics can help investors assess the financial health and performance of these companies.
+In this section, I provide a comparative analysis of the most recent financial ratios for Advanced Micro Devices (AMD) and Arm Holdings (ARM).
+These metrics are essential for evaluating the companies’ performances and making informed investment decisions.

 MetricAMDARM